kevinhly01/PythonProjects/README.md

 # PythonProjects

+Credit Card Validator

 	Run program using Python3

 	Enter a credit card number you want to validate

 	If you want to validate another credit card, enter yes or y or enter no to end the program.

+Text Editor
+	Simple text editor with functionalities that include new, open and save file.